 This method is another effective style that will prevent you from losing your lure.

-Step 1: Thread your tag’s end through the eye of your fishing lure before you pass it through and make sure that you have at least three to four inches of the line which is enough amount to work with in tying your knot.
+1: Thread your tag’s end through the eye of your fishing lure before you pass it through, and make sure that you have at least three to four inches of the line which is enough amount to work with in tying your knot.

-Step 2: Wrap the line that you have at least five times around the line that will enter the eye.
-Wrap it systematically, and make sure that all the loops that you form are tight enough, and that they do not overlap.
+2: Wrap the line that you have at least five times around the line that will enter the eye.
+Wrap it systematically, and make sure that all the loops that you form are tight enough and that they do not overlap.

-Step 3: Guide the line’s end through the loop which is nearest to the lure’s eye then push the line through and allow it to pass back through the bigger loop that this action creates.
+3: Guide the line’s end through the loop which is nearest to the lure’s eye, then push the line through and allow it to pass back through the bigger loop that this action creates.

-Step 4: Make sure that you pull your line tight enough while you are running down the five loops that you formed with your other hand towards the fishing lure’s eye.
+4: Make sure that you pull your line tight enough while you are running down the five loops that you formed with your other hand toward the fishing lure’s eye.
 After pulling the knot, trim the excess line using a pair of nail cutters.